Zhongdong1994/zhongdong1994.github.io/_pages/about.md

 [February 2021] Our paper [“Anti-Aging Scheduling in Single-Server Queues: A Systematic and Comparative Study”](https://github.com/Zhongdong1994/zhongdong1994.github.io/blob/master/files/JCN_AoI.pdf) is accepted by Journal of Communications and Networks.

 [December 2020] Our paper [“A Worst-Case Approximate Analysis of Peak Age-of-Information via Robust Queueing Approach”](https://github.com/Zhongdong1994/zhongdong1994.github.io/blob/master/files/Approximte%20Robust-Queueing%20Analysis%20of%20PAoI.pdf) is accpeted by INFOCOM 2021  (acceptance rate: 19.9%).

+[August 2020]: I transferred to the Department of Computer Science at Virginia Tech.